insite-gmbh/iDoc/articles/iAuth.md

 Copyright (c) insite-gmbh 2017");

 iAuth is intended to be run as windows service.
 Use one of the following options:");
   --register-service                      Registers and starts this program as a windows service named \"" + ServiceDisplayName + "\"");
 							All additional arguments will be passed to ASP.NET Core's WebHostBuilder.");
   --unregister-service                    Removes the windows service creatd by --register-service.");
   --interactive                           Runs the underlying asp.net core app.");

   --config                                Specifies the path to the config file.");
   --appsettings                           Set the name of the config file [default=appsettings].");
-e.g. :");
+  --urls="http://localhost:10000/"        Application bounded url e.g. :");
 iAuth --register-service  --config=\"C:\\Path\\To\\Configs\" --appsettings=\"appsettings\"");
 ```